sporto/elm-tutorial/effects/effects.md

 Most of the time we will be creating __tasks__ and converting them to effects.

+__The example below is complex, if you find it difficult to understand don't worry too much, we will be using StartApp in the next chapter, which simplifies the code__.

 ## Sample application

 Following is a sample application using Effects.
 Don't worry too much if this application doesn't make full sense, later on we will use __StartApp__ again, encapsulates a lot of complexity here.